mdlayher/wavepipe/README.md

 and I intend to use it with wavepipe to completely remove the need for Cgo and TagLib bindings.
 Once taggolib is able to parse a wide variety of media formats, the [dev_taggolib](https://github.com/mdlayher/wavepipe/tree/dev_taggolib) branch will be merged into master, providing additional functionality and much more tagging flexibility.

-__Q: Is wavepipe compatible with existing media servers?__

-A: Yes, but it's a work in progress.
-In order to help spur wavepipe adoption, I have started building a Subsonic emulation layer.
-As of now, building wavepipe's master branch will enable the Subsonic emulation layer.
-This emulation is currently functional with the [Clementine](https://www.clementine-player.org/) media player's Subsonic plugin.
-As more of the Subsonic API is emulated, more clients will become compatible with wavepipe.